 Then, depending on the photo size, draw a square or rectangle over the image to make a mask for it.
 You may do this by using the “Rectangle Tool,” which you can access by using the “M” key on your keyboard.

-You will now re-create the method you learned in the previous steps on this new shape.
-So, use the “Direct Selection Tool” to select the shape, then find the “Live Corner Widgets” and drag them inwards to round the corners.
+Now, use the “Direct Selection Tool” to select the shape, then find the “Live Corner Widgets” and drag them inwards to round the corners.

 Lastly, select both the image and the rectangle, and then press the “Ctrl+7” keyboard shortcut (Command if you are a Mac user).